Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 To recap, from a business point of view, this architecture exists to satisfy several use cases.
 Examples include:
 - This SnowBank and Zamoboni example.
 In the Financial Services Industry, there are often external partners that require a secure and governed way to share data.
 In this exmaple, Zamoboni required access to SnowBanks data to risk score their data.
 A specific example of this could be a [Lenders Mortgage Insurance](https://insurancecouncil.com.au/articles/lenders-mortgage-insurance/) company that has a Group Contract with a bank.
 They could execute a default risk model over the customer attributes that the bank has, without the data leaving the security and governance controls of Snowflake.
 - Superannuation and Life Insurance Companies.
-Another example of sharing sdata securely and running ML models is claims processing for life insurance.
+Another example of sharing data securely and running ML models is claims processing for life insurance.
 Often times, Superannuation companies have Group Insurance contracts with life insurers for their customers.
 By utilising an architectural pattern similar to this quickstart, this insurance company can offer a [streamlined customer claims process](https://www.snowflake.com/trending/insurance-analytics/).
 With fewer touchpoints and faster payouts, insurers can reduce operational costs and efficiency while increasing customer experience.
 - Whitelabel Insurance.
 Some insurance companies have offerings to white label insurance to other businesses.
 The architectural pattern of sharing customer attributes from the whitelabel partner for risk scoring is analagous to this use case.